Free Phone Consultation

 You will not be charged for a cancelled session if you call or email at least 48 hours in advance.
-Otherwise, a $100 late cancellation fee will be applied.
+For appointments cancelled or rescheduled with less than 48 hours notice, a $100 late cancellation fee will be applied.

 I am an out-of-network provider, which means I am not on insurance panels.
 Upon request, I can generate a monthly statement that you can forward to your insurance company if you have insurance coverage and would like to seek reimbursement.
 Many health insurance plans will reimburse for treatment provided by a licensed psychologist.
-Depending on your insurance coverage, your out of pocket cost may be comparable to an in-network provider, since I do not charge copays.
-However, plans vary widely, and you are responsible for determining what insurance benefits you receive and obtaining reimbursement.
-In some cases you can ask your insurance for a “single case exception”, explaining why you are unable to find another clinician with my same skills and abilities in your area, and they may be able to cover the treatment.
+Plans vary widely, and you are responsible for determining what insurance benefits you receive and obtaining reimbursement.
 Please check your coverage carefully by asking the following questions: